MatejKotas/RGB/readme.md

 brightness=0.25
 ```

+Or you may use the webpage settings panel.

 Here is what each of the settings do:

 | Name             | Datatype            | Intended Values        | Description                                                                 |